Do you want to be a JFM vendor? – Here are some tips.

 First, you will want to make sure that you have the necessary licenses, insurance and other paperwork to sell your product at a farmers’ market.
 JFM has a Regulatory Checklist to help you determine what is needed.
 You will also want to check out our Policies, Procedures and Rules.
-Next, please read and complete the appropriate vendor application for your products or use the online application.
+Next, please read and complete the appropriate vendor application for your products.
 If you have any questions, contact the market manager by phone or email.
 (608) 289-9292, firstname.lastname@example.org

 If you are unsure about whether there may be a need for your particular product, you may also call or email the market manager.
-For the 2015 season, JFM is focusing on recruitment of farm vendors and prepared foods.
-We are especially in need of ready-to-eat foods, eggs, meat, early and late-season produce, unique farm products, nuts, grains, dried beans, maple syrup, wool/fiber and fruit (pears, apricots, peaches, blueberries, cranberries, grapes, currants).
+For the 2019 season, JFM is focusing on recruitment of farm vendors and prepared foods.
+We are especially in need of ready-to-eat foods, early and late-season produce, unique farm products, nuts, grains, dried beans, and fruit (pears, apricots, peaches, blueberries, cranberries, grapes, currants).

 Janesville Farmers Market offers Seasonal, Partial Season and Daily vendor options.
 The Daily option is a great way to try the market out for the first time and decide if it is a good fit for your products and personality.
 If you know that you will vend at least eight times in the season, you will want to invest in a Seasonal stall in order to keep the same location throughout the season.
 Daily vendors may be moved around from week to week.

 Janesville Farmers Market stalls are 10 x 10, which is a common size for shade tents.
 Vendors must provide their own tents and tent weights.
-Because our West Wall Street location is very sunny, very few vendors choose to spend the day outside without some kind of shade protection.
 Whether you choose to use a tent or a large umbrella, weights are required.
 JFM will not be responsible for damages caused by improperly weighted tents.
 We recommend at least 25 pounds on each leg of the tent, attached securely by rope, tape or bungee cord.
 Some ideas for tent weights include: dumbbells. concrete blocks and plastic jugs filled with sand or water.

 Your display should look welcoming and abundant.
 If you don’t have enough produce to fill a bin, use paper or cardboard to prop up your veggies or use a shallow basket and perhaps angle it.
 Table coverings can be used make your display look nicer and set your booth apart from other vendors.
 Use vertical space, colors and signs to catch the customers’ attention.